 In deciding on a name for my work, I wanted to express a strong symbol for the life-giving power and creativity of Earth.
 Haumea as Earth Mother is creative, caring and fiery – the very qualities we will need to develop to create the better world we know is possible.
-As citizens of the Earth we all embody Haumea.
+As citizens of Earth, we all have the potential to embody Haumea.

 I am fortunate to have dual citizenship with both Aotearoa New Zealand and Ireland.
-Leaving in 1875 when Irish people were struggling after harsh periods of famine, my Irish great grandmother gave birth to my grandfather at sea, on the long voyage from Ireland to Aotearoa New Zealand.
+Leaving in 1875 when Irish people were struggling after harsh periods of famine, my Irish Great grandmother gave birth to my paternal grandfather at sea, on the long voyage from Ireland to Aotearoa New Zealand.

 I also chose a symbol from Aotearoa New Zealand for my logo.
 The ‘koru‘ – the iconic swirling symbol represented a frond of the silver tree fern un-spiralling as it grows, is the Māori word for ‘loop’ and represents growth, strength and peace.